briansunter/graph/site/content/logseq/abdul bari algorithms/heap.md

 ```

 ## Heap Sort
+heading:: 2

-{% ytime "HqPJF2L5h9U" , "1696" , "28:16" %} If you keep deleting, the next largest element goes to the top in max heap.
+{{< ytime videoId="HqPJF2L5h9U" start="1696" time="28:16" >}} If you keep deleting, the next largest element goes to the top in max heap.
 In min heap the next smallest comes to the top

 After deleting the largest element, we have a "free space" at the end